-The development of claims from prior accident years was worse than expected at 31 December 2020, leading to an overall strengthening of the central estimate for prior years of \$8.4m.
-This strengthening is impacted by higher than expected frequency of claims and the approach used to allocate reinsurance by accident years.
+The development of claims from prior accident years was better than expected at 31 December 2021, leading to an overall release of the central estimate for prior years of \$48.2m.
+This release is reflective of favourable economic projection in line with external environement .

 The Company writes business in Australian dollars and in the case of the New Zealand branch, New Zealand dollars.
 The translation of ultimate claims estimates denominated in foreign currencies gives rise to foreign exchange movements which have no direct bearing on the development of the underlying claims.
-All estimates of ultimate claims payments for the 4 most recent accident years reported in functional currencies other than Australian dollars have been translated to Australian dollars using the 2020 average rate of exchange.
+All estimates of ultimate claims payments for the 4 most recent accident years reported in functional currencies other than Australian dollars have been translated to Australian dollars using the 2021 average rate of exchange.